 That’s why getting the minimum amount of coverage your state requires isn’t always a smart money move.

 Suppose your policy lists the numbers 50/100/25.
 The first number means one person injured is covered up to $50,000; the second number is the limit for injuries to all people in the same accident ($100,000).
 The third number ($25,000) is the coverage for property damage liability, which protects you if your car damages someone else’s property.

-Uninsured and Underinsured Motorists Liability Coverage
+Uninsured and Underinsured Motorist Coverage

 If you don’t have this coverage and something were to happen at the fault of an uninsured or underinsured driver, you could end up paying for some or all the damage yourself because your insurer wouldn’t have another insurance company to recover money from.